jarch-ma/AFANet/README.md

 This is our official pytorch implementation of AFANet.

 ## :fire: News
+[October 28, 2024]： We uploaded the trained model for testing.

 [October 21, 2024]： We have released all the code used for training AFANet.

 [October 9, 2024]： AFANet is accepted by IEEE Transactions on Multimedia（TMM） 2024.